Sustainability

 ZEVAC technology reducing our carbon footprint

 Our Firstgas Transmission team acquired a ZEVAC (Zero Emissions Vacuum Compressors) Compressor in early 2023.
-It’s an air powered vacuum that captures gas, compresses it and then sends it back into the pipeline, avoiding venting gas into the atmosphere.
+It’s an air powered vacuum that captures gas, compresses it and then sends it back into the pipeline, reducing gas vented into the atmosphere.
 We expect the ZEVAC to save up to 35 tonnes of carbon emissions each year within our planned maintenance work.

 Firstgas already owns a smaller ZEVAC compressor that has been used by our gas distribution team since mid-2022.
 However, this new ZEVAC unit is capable of dealing with much higher pressures and gas volumes experienced in the transmission system.